kiskani/kiskani.github.io/_posts/2023-04-30-stock-valuation.markdown

 date:   2023-04-30 12:03:43 -0800
 categories: finance
 ---
 In this post, I will explain some methods of valuating stock prices.
+First, let's see how we can calculate the terminal value of a company based on its

 $$C_y = 12 C_m$$